mendix/docs/content/studio-how-to/pages-how-to-attach-images.md

 {{% image_container width="600" %}}![](attachments/pages-how-to-upload-images/form-example.png){{% /image_container %}}

-To solve this, you can add a button which will open a pop-up page where your end-users can upload images.
+To solve this, you can add a button which will open a pop-up page where your end-users can attach images.
 This page will be connected to your current report form over the *Image_Report* association and will upload images as **Image** entity and associated to this specific report.

 Follow the steps below: